-Here is a message from carpenter Michal Lacko in which he explains his new method of working…with the free version of the carpentry software Polyboard and in partnership with a CNC service to cut, machine and edge the parts.
+Here is a message from carpenter Michal Lacko in which he explains his new method of working…using the free version of our carpentry software PolyBoard and partnering with a CNC service to cut, machine and edge the parts.

 He saved a lot of time with this new workflow, and didn’t need to invest in software or CNC facilities to do it.

-As well as the free version of Polyboard, he used our CabinetFile Service and support on the forum…
+As well as the free version of PolyBoard, he used our CabinetFile Service to receive his cut list, plans and DXF files of each part, along with expert support on the forum…

 Hello, my name is Michal and I’m a carpenter in Poitiers, France.
-Ness asked me to describe a project I made with Polyboard.
+Here’s how I work with PolyBoard.

 When a client asks me to draw and make built-in furniture, I start with a site visit to measure the room and set the first lines of the project.

-In the case presented here, a client wanted some furniture to store dishes and other various objects (linens, small objects, some books…).
-In his house, built in the fifties, the client tore down a wall separating the dining room from the living room, this enabled her to get more light into her living space.
+In this case, a client wanted some furniture to store dishes and various other objects (linen, small objects, some books…).
+In her house, built in the 1950s, the client tore down a wall separating the dining room from the living room, this enabled her to get more light into her living space.

 The challenge was to propose a cabinet that can link the two parts of the new room.
 For technical reasons, a part of the wall surface is offset from the main surface, so we had to integrate this into the project.